 Indoor Cabinets: Even inside a home, consideration should be given to durability of material in high use areas.
 Relatively soft woods like Western Red Cedar and Eastern White Pine should not be installed in high traffic areas because they are easily dented and scratched, unless you want a distressed appearance.

 Humidity and Paint Grade Material Considerations: If you want painted cabinets in your bathroom, laundry room or other room with significant humidity changes, consideration should be given to material stability.
 Wood expands and contracts with changes in temperature and humidity and some wood is affected more than others.
 When expansion and contraction occurs, cracks can appear in the paint where the panel meets the frame and where the frame parts are joined together.
-Many of our customers prefer an MDF panel (because MDF is a composite material and doesn’t easily expand and contract) rather than a wood panel, and relatively stable, paint-grade, hard maple frame for their painted doors rather than soft paint-grade materials, especially in humid areas.

 What is the overall look you’re going for and what is the style of the home?